Semem

 npm run docs # Generate JSDoc documentation

-# HTTP Servers
+# Legacy Servers

-./start.sh # Start all servers (API + UI)
+./start.sh # Start all legacy servers (API + UI)

-node src/servers/api-server.js # Start API server only
+node src/servers/api-server.js # API server only (port 4100)

 # MCP Server